Species at Risk

 (Oncorhynchus clarkia lewisi) - Threatened

 Westslope Cutthroat Trout © Karl Geist

 From 1928 to 1972, park waters were stocked with hatchery raised non-native rainbow trout.
-Competition for food and habitat, plus hybridization, has possibly extirpated pure cutthroat trout from the park.
+Competition for food and habitat, plus hybridization, has significantly reduced pure cutthroat trout in the park.